Anne Frank: Before going into hiding

 For her thirteenth birthday on 12 June 1942, Anne received an autograph book, bound with red-and-white checkered cloth and with a small lock on the front.
 She decided she would use it as a diary, and named it "Kitty".
 She began writing in it almost immediately.
 In her entry dated 20 June 1942, she lists many of the restrictions placed upon the lives of the Dutch Jewish population.

 In mid-1942, the systematic deportation of Jews from the Netherlands began.
-Otto and Edith Frank planned to go into hiding with the children on 16 July 1942, but when Margot received a call-up notice from the Central Office for Jewish Emigration (Zentralstelle für jüdische Auswanderung) on 5 July, ordering her to report for relocation to a work camp, they were forced to initiate their plan ten days earlier than they had originally intended.
+Otto and Edith Frank planned to go into hiding with the children on 16 July 1942, but when Anne's older sister Margot received a call-up notice from the Central Office for Jewish Emigration (Zentralstelle für jüdische Auswanderung) on 5 July, ordering her to report for relocation to a work camp, they were forced to initiate their plan ten days earlier than they had originally intended.
 Shortly before going into hiding, Anne gave her friend and next-door neighbour Toosje Kupers a book, a tea set and a tin of marbles.
 On 6 July, the Frank family left a note for the Kupers, asking them to take care of their cat Moortje.
 As the Associated Press reports, Kupers said Anne told her: "'I'm worried about my marbles, because I'm scared they might fall into the wrong hands.
 Could you keep them for me for a little while?'"